n0kovo/hashcat-rules-collection/README.md

 # Hashcat Rules Collection

-A collection of hashcat rule-files (mainly so I can download them all at once on an EC2 instance)
+A collection of hashcat rule-files (mainly so I can download them all at once on an EC2 instance)<br>
+Follow me on Mastodon: [@n0kovo@infosec.exchange](https://infosec.exchange/@n0kovo)

 ### Current count: 301